1n4r1/1n4r1.github.io/_posts/2019-04-26-Hackthebox-Teacher-Writeup.md

 {% endhighlight%}

-In DB "moodle" of Mariadb, we can find some password hash for each user.
+In DB "moodle" of Mariadb, we can find some password hashes for each user.<br>
+One is outstanding.
 {% highlight shell %}
 MariaDB [moodle]> select username, password FROM mdl_user;
 select username, password FROM mdl_user;